 There will be three, high-turnout, elections held in 2024 and anticipate serving over 750,000 total voters.
 In 2023 we will serve around 90,000 total voters.
-Since 2016, the County has seen a dramatic increase in the use of vote-by-mail and early voting.
+Since 2016, the County has seen a dramatic increase in the use of voteby-mail and early voting.
 Both of these activities are County obligations.
 The growth of these activities was expected and our service model has changed, this budget request reflects these changes.
-Additionally, the Minnesota state legislature has extended the early voting period from starting seven days before an election to now starting 18 days before an election.
+Additionally, Minnesota state legislature has extended the early voting period from starting seven days before an election to now starting 18 days before an election.
 This new legislation also includes required weekend and nighttime hours beyond what the County has previously provided.
 This budget request accounts for the extended days and hours to operate six countywide early voting locations.
 A reduction of this budget request would reduce the number of early voting locations the County can operate.

-2024 2025
+E 19 2024 2025

-Expenditure Impact: 2,400,000 440,000
+Expenditure Impact 2,400,000 440,000

-Revenue Impact: - -
+Revenue Impact - -

-Fund Balance Impact: - -
+Fund Balance Impact - -

-Levy Impact: - -
+Levy Impact - -

-FTE Impact: - -
+FTE Impact - -

-Property Tax, Records & Election Services
+IPR Service Team Property Tax, Records and Election Services